 Transaction vs Statement Pooling Tradeoffs

-Define the architectural divergence between transaction-scoped and statement-scoped connection pooling.
+This guide is part of Framework Integration & Connection Lifecycle.
+It defines the architectural divergence between transaction-scoped and statement-scoped connection pooling.
 This choice directly impacts latency, connection saturation, and transactional integrity in modern backend systems.
-Understanding the broader Framework Integration & Connection Lifecycle is critical before selecting a pooling strategy that aligns with your query patterns and consistency requirements.
+Selecting a pooling strategy that aligns with your query patterns and consistency requirements is critical before tuning pool sizes or proxy modes.

 Key operational boundaries: